ini_set('display_errors', TRUE); error_reporting(E_ALL);

 Trevor Young has an MBA from SFU and is a partner with the Portal Crane Group.
 They manufacture cranes and crane parts for local and global clients.
 Trevor is new to the board but has been volunteering on boards for the past 10 years.
 He has previously been the President of Semiahmoo Minor Lacrosse as well as a Director for Semiahmoo Minor Hockey.
 When not volunteering on boards, Trevor can be found coaching soccer or helping out in other minor sports.

 Steven Fruitman has been on the Board since 2010.
-Steve is a founding member of the Magellan Law Group in Langley and specializes in business law.
+Steve is a founding member of the Magellan Law Group and specializes in business law.
 Steve is a passionate believer in giving back to the community.
 Besides his work with the Society, Steve participates in the B.C.
 Lung Association’s Bicycle Trek for Life & Breath every year and has been on the Board of Directors for the Centre for Child Development since 2011.